ej1111/-hoopmaster-site/privacy-policy.md

 **Effective Date:** 9/14/2026

-Johnston Construction Co ("we," "us," "our") provides the Hoopmaster equipment monitoring service.
+Ernie Johnston ("we," "us," "our"), a sole proprietorship, provides the Hoopmaster equipment monitoring service.
 This Privacy Policy explains what information we collect from users of that service, how we use it, and your choices.

 ## 1. Information We Collect